Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Low Rank SVD Approximation

+\item Finally, we extract the most dominant $k$ components of $U$, $V$, and $\Sigma$ to form $U_k = U(:,1:K), V_k = V(:,1:k), \Sigma_k = \Sigma(1:k,1:k)$.
+Notice that in this and previous steps, we use either the first or the last $k,l$ singular vectors and values, depending on the order returned by the eig function, corresponding to biggest to smallest by absolute magnitude.

-where we would use $A^T u_j \approx W^{-1} M^T u_j$. \end{itemize} We note that the implementation of the low rank SVD algorithm above is simple, as long as we can perform matrix-vector operations using the wavelet compressed matrix $M$ and compute the eigendecomposition of a small $k \times k$ matrix, which can be done with a large number of available numerical packages.
+\end{itemize} We note that the implementation of the low rank SVD algorithm above is simple, as long as we can perform matrix-vector operations using the wavelet compressed matrix $M$ and compute the eigendecomposition of a small $k \times k$ matrix, which can be done with a large number of available numerical packages.
 The disadvantage of this version is that working with the matrix $B B^T$ essentially squares the condition number of $A$, such that small singular values near machine precision may not be properly resolved.
 This is an issue if $A$ is expected to have very small singular values amongst $\sigma_1, \dots, \sigma_k$.
 However, if we take $k$ to be small relative to $\min(m,n)$ as we do in our application, $\sigma_k$ is significantly larger in magnitude than machine precision.
 The implementation of the algorithm in the pseudocode above is not very efficient for the randomized algorithm proposed in \cite{Halko:2011:FSR:2078879.2078881}, but one that is practical to use for very large $A$ when the corresponding wavelet compressed matrix $M = \Thr(A W^T)$ is available.
 In particular, for a more efficient implementation, one may want to block as many operations as possible, replacing matrix-vector by matrix-matrix multiplications.
 If possible, one may want to explicitly compute the matrix $B$ and then use it to form $B B^T$.
 Likewise, $V_k$ can be calculated directly from the matrix product $B^T \tilde{U_k} \Sigma_k^{-1}$.
+A power iteration strategy can also be implemented to improve accuracy in cases where the tail singular values decay more slowly.
+We refer the reader to \cite{2015arXiv150205366V} for more details.